nylira/nylira/content/on-prism.md

 ## Have you changed any of your own computing or other habits as a result of the NSA revelations?
 If so, what and why?

 I have switched my operating system from Apple OS X to Trisquel GNU/Linux.
-While Trisquel itself isn't particularly focused on security, the GNU/Linux open source ecosystem is much more conducive to privay and security.
+While Trisquel itself isn't particularly focused on security, the GNU/Linux open source ecosystem is much more conducive to privacy and security.
 Apple's proprietary walled-garden means any number of tracking codes can be in your software without your knowledge.

 I've also switched from Google Search -> Startpage, Google Chrome -> Firefox, Dropbox -> Git Annex Assistant, Google Talk to Adium (w/ OTR), Skype -> Jitsi, and Google Analytics -> Piwik.
 It's been a surprisingly easy change in every category so far.